ybillchen/StarStream/README.md

 ## Install

-We have tested `StarStream` on `python >= 3.9`.
-However, lower versions may also work.
+We have tested `StarStream` on `3.9 <= python <= 3.11`.
+However, lower or higher versions may also work.
 The prerequisites of this package are
 ```
 numpy
 scipy
 astropy
 agama
+pytest
 ```

 To download the packge, `git clone` the source code from [GitHub](https://github.com/ybillchen/StarStream):